In the world of electronic appliances, there is a lot of jargon!

 It indicates how well the input energy is converted into useful output energy or work.

-While we discuss how efficient an AC is, we need to look into following aspects:
+While we discuss how efficient an AC is, we need to look into the following aspects:

 Energy Efficiency Ratio or EER